craigfrancis/php-is-literal-rfc/readme.md

 I still agree with [Tyson Andre](https://news-web.php.net/php.internals/109192), you should use Static Analysis, but it's an extra step that most programmers cannot be bothered to do, especially those who are new to programming (its usage tends to be higher among those writing well-tested libraries).

 Also, these tools currently focus on other issues (type checking, basic logic flaws, code formatting, etc), rarely attempting to address injection vulnerabilities.
 Those that do are [often incomplete](https://github.com/vimeo/psalm/commit/2122e4a1756dac68a83ec3f5abfbc60331630781), need sinks specified on all library methods (unlikely to happen), and are not enabled by default.
-For example, Psalm, even in its strictest errorLevel (1), and running `--taint-analysis` (I bet you don't use this), it will not notice the missing quote marks in this SQL, and incorrectly assume it's safe:
+For example, Psalm, even in its strictest errorLevel (1), and running `--taint-analysis` (I bet you don't use this), will not notice the missing quote marks in this SQL, and incorrectly assume it's safe:

 ```php
 $db = new mysqli('...');